top of page

 ~ said John Andrew Rice, co-founder of Black Mountain College, an experiment in education and art that changed the world and birthed the American avant garde.

-In a time when education is in crisis—marked by underfunded schools, overburdened teachers, disengaged students, and a narrowing curriculum—FULLY AWAKE offers a vital look back at a model of learning that was radically alive.
+FULLY AWAKE offers a vital look back at a model of learning that was radically alive.
 This documentary film explores the story of Black Mountain College, an experimental school (1933–1957) that rejected traditional hierarchies and testing culture in favor of community, creativity, and social responsibility.
 Though it existed for only 24 years, the school’s legacy continues to reverberate through modern art, education, and civic life.

 Fully awake